MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/drag-and-drop.md

 ---
-title: "Drag and Drop"
+title: "Drag and Drop in Xamarin.iOS"
-description: "Implementing drag and drop for iOS 11" ms.prod: xamarin ms.assetid: 0D39C4C3-D169-42F8-B3FA-7F98CF0B6F1F
+description: "This document describes how to implement drag and drop in Xamarin.iOS apps using the APIs introduced in iOS 11.
+In particular, it discusses enabling drag and drop in UITableView." ms.prod: xamarin ms.assetid: 0D39C4C3-D169-42F8-B3FA-7F98CF0B6F1F ms.technology: xamarin-ios
-ms.technology: xamarin-ios